AshrafDesai/VAPT_Demo.Testfire.Net/README.md

 .

 The assessment focused on identifying security weaknesses, evaluating real-world attack exposure, and providing remediation guidance to strengthen the application’s security posture.

+#### 📂 Demo for Each Vulnerability Is Provided in the PPT

+* All demonstration videos, screenshots, and attack steps are included in the uploaded presentation.
+* Perfect for submission, documentation, or team knowledge sharing.

 ### 1. Purpose of Assessment